mcb30/puppet-dev/site/ud/README.md

 ### ud::packages

-You can specify packages to be installed in the `ud::packages` YAML array.
+You can specify packages to be installed via the `ud::packages` YAML array.
 For example, to ensure that `emacs` and `vim` are installed on all hosts, edit `data/common.yaml` to include: